Edgeburn/AutoRestart/README.md

   * Set exception message when too many players online.
   * Set message before delayed restart when the amount of players have been met.
   * Shutdown message for Max Players Exception!
+* Plays sounds when a notification is displayed (Announcement/Popup)
+* Enable or Disable sounds

 ---
 ### Placeholder Support